Git

 git log

 For example, commit 7f6d03 was before the 2 wrongful commits.
+The + is interpreted as forced push.
 Force push that commit as the new main:

 1